Hong Kong leader to meet media after killing extradition bill

 Lam, wearing a navy blue blazer and pink top, said in her televised message that her administration would reach out to the community to start a dialogue to address the discontent with the “foremost priority now is to end violence, to safeguard the rule of law and to restore order and safety in society.”

-Reporting by Farah Master and Anne Marie Roantree; Editing by Michael Perry
+Reporting by Farah Master, Anne Marie Roantree and Donny Kwok; Additional reporting by Jonathan Barrett in Sydney, Editing by Michael Perry